 - (b) (6 pt) Fill in the environment diagram that results from executing the code below until the entire program is finished, an error occurs, or all frames are filled.
 You may not need to use all of the spaces or frames.
-The line ...> annotation in a lambda value gives the line in the Python source of a lambda expression.
-A complete answer will: - Add all missing names and parent annotations to all local frames. - Add all missing values created or referenced during execution. - Add all missing parents of function values. - Show the return value for each local frame.
+The A complete answer will: - Add all missing names and parent annotations to all local frames. - Add all missing values created or referenced during execution. - Add all missing parents of function values. - Show the return value for each local frame.